-Our post harvest quality program for tomatoes has resulted in tomato lines with significantly increased post harvest storage life.
-These tomato lines were developed using our proprietary TILLING platform and are non-GM.
+Our post harvest quality program for tomatoes has resulted in tomato lines with significantly increased post-harvest storage life.
+These tomato lines were developed using our TILLING platform and are non-GM.
 Our early research program was funded by the U.S. Department of Defense, due to their interest in being able to procure quantities of fresh fruit with extended storage life for deployment on board ships and submarines and for overseas missions.
-The global market for fresh tomatoes is estimated by the FAO at \$84.5 billion per year.
+The global market for fresh tomatoes is estimated by the Food and Agriculture Organization of the United Nation, or FAO, at \$84.5 billion per year.
 Our initial collaborator for this product is Bioseed, a vegetable seed company based in India, and the product is in Phase 4 of development.
 Additional collaborations in North America are in development.